Hugging Face Accelerate: Multi-GPU & TPU Training Guide

 optimizer = Adam(model.parameters(), lr=5e-4)

-And finally a metric
+And lastly, a metric

 import evaluate